Dear children of God,

 - On March 22, on television, Governor Whitmer clarified that she would not be regulating worship services.
 She followed up by saying, “We are encouraging people though do not congregate, do not go to church on Sunday… The worst thing in the world is to go to church to worship and sit next to someone to infect them and have them suffer life-threatening consequences because of that decision."

 Your pastors have also continued to research COVID-19 and the current situation in our area.
-After much deliberation, our regularly scheduled services this week will be online only.
+After much deliberation, our regularly scheduled services will be online only.

 Please watch the services online.
-This Wednesday is the Annunciation of our Lord!
-This holiday celebrates when our Lord was conceived by the Holy Spirit (9 months before Christmas).
 Please continue to gather your family together for prayer, devotions, and to watch the services.

 We love you all.